Chickpeas Dry Beans Faba Beans Lentils Peas Soybeans Seeding

 Faba Beans

 The recommended seeding rate for faba beans is 45 plants m-2.
-However, seeding rates can be increased to 65 plants m-2 to hasten maturity at later seeding dates, and increase yields under dry conditions, particularly with the small seeded faba beans.
-Under higher moisture conditions it is recommended to stick with the 45 plants m-2.
-Seed size varies tremendously by variety and by lot so it is crucial to use TKW when calculating seeding rates (Figure 3).
+However, seeding rates can be increased to 65 plants m-2 to hasten maturity at later seeding dates and to increase yields under dry conditions, particularly with small-seeded faba beans.
+Under higher-moisture conditions, it is recommended to stick with 45 plants m-2.
+Seed size varies tremendously by variety and by lot, so it is crucial to use TKW when calculating seeding rates (Figure 3).

 Soybeans

 Soybeans are seeded based on seeds per acre rather than target plant populations.
 The recommendation for soybeans is to target 200,000 viable seeds ac-1 with air drills and 180,000 viable seeds ac-1 with planters.
-Viable seeds are those seeds that will germinate to produce a seedling, which means growers can use the germination rate when calculating viable seeds.
-For example, to seed 180,000 viable seeds ac-1 at 85% germination rate means a grower must seed 211,765 seeds ac-1 (180,000/0.85 = 211,765).
+Viable seeds are those that will germinate to produce a seedling, so growers can use the germination rate to calculate viable seeds.
+For example, to seed 180,000 viable seeds ac-1 at an 85% germination rate, a grower must seed 211,765 seeds ac-1 (180,000/0.85 = 211,765).

 Dry Beans